The American Chaplains Association purposes:

 Enhance local and state government and community efforts to support all our citizens.

-Support and Participate in service organizations that represents people all over our country.
+Support and participate in service organizations that represent people all over our country.

 Promote the concept, calling, and commitment of “Chaplains for Life.”